Skip to main content Skip to secondary navigation

 You can find general advice on managing symptoms here.

-While Waiting For Your Test Results
+If You Are Waiting For COVID-19 Test Results

 • Call Vaden Medical Services at 650.498.2336 if you need urgent medical advice.

-• Keep away from others, and wear a mask around roommates, apartment-mates, and family members.
+• Keep away from others, and wear a mask around roommates, apartment mates, and family members.

 • Request academic support if needed: Email your professors and academic advisor if you cannot participate in in-person academic activities.